ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 # Memento
 ---
 ## Bullet Points
-* Use the Momento Pattern when:
+* Use the Memento Pattern when:
 	* A snapshot of an object's state must be saved so that it can be restored to that state later, and
 	* A direct interface to obtaining the state would expose implementation details and break the object's encapsulation.
 * Keeping the saved state external from the key object helps to maintain cohesion.
 * Keeps the key object's data encapsulated.
 * Provides easy-to-implement recovery capability.
-* The Momento is used to save state.
+* The Memento is used to save state.
 * A drawback to using Memento is that saving and restoring state can be time consuming.
 * In Java systems, consider using Serialization to save a system's state.